wavefrontHQ/docs/pages/doc/ts_count.md

 count(<expression>[,metrics|sources|sourceTags|pointTags|<pointTagKey>])
 ```

-Returns the number of time series that are reporting values.
+Returns the number of reporting time series described by the expression at each moment in time.
-If there are gaps of data in the expression, they are first filled in using interpolation if at least 1 known value is available.
-Use `rawcount` if you don't want interpolation.
+A time series is counted as reporting even if it has interpolated values.
+Use [`rawcount()`](ts_rawcount.html) if you don't want to consider interpolated values.